Rubus coreanus

 Rubus coreanus, known as bokbunja (복분자), Korean blackberry, or Korean bramble, is a species of raspberry native to Korea, Japan, and China.
-It produces edible berries (not true berries in the botanical sense) that can be fermented into bokbunja ju (복분자주), a Korean fruit wine (although the majority of fruit commercially grown for producing this drink are actually Rubus occidentalis, native to North America).
-R. coreanus fruits are usually harvested between the May and July at peak harvest season.
+It produces edible berries (not 'true berries' in the botanical sense) that can be fermented into bokbunja ju (복분자주), a Korean fruit wine (although the majority of fruit commercially grown for producing this drink are actually Rubus occidentalis, native to North America).
+R. coreanus fruits are usually harvested between May and July at peak harvest season.
 They can only be cultivated in a few areas in Korea, different to Rubus occidentalis, which can be cultivated widely across the country.

-Species variations

-Rubus coreanus belongs to an extensive family of various fruit species with similar qualities.
-The genus Rubus (family Rosacea) comprises 600 to 800 species distributed in temperate climate and polar regions of the world.
-Fruits of Rubus species, commonly known as raspberries in Europe and the United States of America are largely distinguished by their color (red, black, and purple).
-Approximately 20 Rubus species are naturally found in Korea, including Rubus parvifolius, Rubus crataegifolius, Rubus corchorifolius, Rubus oldhamii, and Rubus coreanus.
+Description

+Rubus coreanus is a 1–3 m tall shrub.

+Cytology

+The chromosome count is 2n = 14.

+Taxonomy

+It was published by Friedrich Anton Wilhelm Miquel in 1867.

 Folk medicine use and health claims

 Rubus coreanus has been used as traditional alternative medicine, as well as regular food, depending on its ripeness.
 Various studies are claimed to have demonstrated that fruits of R. coreanus might reduce the risk of diseases, including asthma, allergies, and obesity (unripe fruits) and might be effective in reducing inflammation.
 They are said to exhibit antioxidative, antipyretic, anticancer, and anti-high cholesterol properties, similar to many other fruits and vegetables.